 When we say the integration of all channels, we mean that they are interconnected with each other.
 A conversation on one platform can be continued on another platform exactly from where it ended earlier.

-- By using omnichannel customer service, you can integrate cross-channel communication to give relevant customer care at every touchpoint.
+- You can integrate cross-channel communication to give relevant customer care at every touchpoint.

-- Omnichannel support improves productivity, adaptability, and resolution time, which lowers overall customer service expenses.
+- It improves productivity, adaptability, and resolution times.
+This lowers overall customer service expenses.

-- Omnichannel customer service keeps everyone’s needs in mind and offers support across multiple platforms at the same time.
+- It keeps everyone’s needs in mind and offers support across multiple platforms at the same time.

 How to make use of omnichannel customer service?